Whirlaway: Racing record

 Whirlaway was elected to the National Museum of Racing and Hall of Fame in 1959.
 In The Blood-Horse magazine's ranking of the top 100 U.S. thoroughbred champions of the 20th century, he was No. 26.
 Whirlaway has a race named in his honor at Saratoga Race Course.

+Pedigree

+Whirlaway is inbred 4D x 5D to the stallion Domino, meaning that he appears fourth generation and fifth generation (via Commando) on the dam side of his pedigree.